Updated: May 26, 2025

 Click here Arrow Icon

-Healthcare
+Healthcare in Lisbon

 Living in Lisbon as a foreigner, you’ll be pleased to know that the healthcare system is generally very good.
 One of the main perks of living in Lisbon, Portugal, is the fact that, as a resident, you will be eligible to get access to public healthcare through Portugal’s National Health Service (SNS – Serviço Nacional de Sade).
-In Lisbon, there are also a number of private hospitals and medical facilities to which you can go if you have health insurance.
-Private medical insurance in Portugal is quite affordable when compared with equivalent insurance in America or other European countries.

-Language
+Language in Lisbon

-Although the official language in Portugal is Portuguese, you will usually find someone who speaks English, especially in tourist places and hospitals.
-According to the new EF English Proficiency Index (EF EPI), which takes into account 100 countries and regions around the world, Portugal has the eighth-highest English proficiency among non-native speakers in the world.
+According to the new EF English Proficiency Index (EF EPI), which takes into account 100 countries and regions around the world, Portugal has the sixth-highest English proficiency among non-native speakers in the world.
 You should know that English is extensively spoken in Lisbon compared to other Portuguese cities.

 However, learning the Portuguese language will be useful for integrating into your new neighborhood and immersing yourself in the Portuguese way of life.
 In government offices, you may find English is not so widely spoken, making it a good idea to learn Portuguese.